ashish1133/Money-Plant-Casino/README.md

 - This is a demo casino website for entertainment purposes
 - All games use client-side random number generation
 - Balance is stored in browser memory (resets on page refresh)
+- Transactions (deposit/withdraw) are ephemeral and not persisted
 - Play responsibly!

 ## 🎨 Customization